rsa-tools/rsat-code/docker/README.md

 The Dockerfiles for the containers at [biocontainers/rsat](https://hub.docker.com/r/biocontainers/rsat) can be found at https://github.com/BioContainers/containers/tree/master/rsat

-Those are based on the this [Dockerfile](./Dockerfile), which we use for testing and builds a standalone Docker container of RSAT.
+Those are based on this [Dockerfile](./Dockerfile), which we use for testing and builds a standalone Docker container of RSAT.